colonyengine/colony/devref/DEVREF-lexicon.md

 never read/write to the *metaspace* during *runtime*--EXCEPT for a *reification* process at *app* start.
 There is only one *metaspace* and it may be empty.

+- **normal form or data**: For vector data, this means to perform a math operation to make the length of the vector exactly one.
+For any other data structure, especially in-memory data structures, and often in and around the *DSL*s, it means to refactor the data so it takes the smallest amount of information to specify it AND/OR to rearrange the data into an expected form that follows whatever general rules which need to be followed for that data.

+- **normalization**: The process of putting data into *normal form*.
+For vectors, it is the math operation to give it a magnitude of one.

+- **physical form or data**: A lower level form or data that usually specifies all data required or allows the data to be immediately usable in a programmatic context.
+An example might be the transformation of a *logical* *asset form* into a real path on disk.
+The real path is called the *physical* path.

 - **prefab**: A template which describes one or more *actors* and the *components* they use along with their coordiante frame, spatial, and/or